Terrain-following radar: Initial work at Cornell

 The TFR concept traces its history to studies carried out at the Cornell Aeronautical Laboratory for the USAF Aeronautical Systems Division.
 This led to the development of a system known as "Autoflite."

-Early Airborne Interception radars used conical scanning systems with beamwidths on the order of four degrees.
+Early radars installed in aircraft used conical scanning systems with beamwidths on the order of four degrees.
 When the beam hits the ground, some of the signal scatters back toward the aircraft, allowing it to measure the distance to the ground in front of it.
 When looking downwards at an angle, the near and far side of the radar's circular beam was spread out into an ellipse on the ground.
 The return from this pattern produced a "blip" that was similarly spread out on the radar display and not accurate enough for terrain avoidance.
 It was, however, accurate enough to produce a low-resolution map-like display of the ground below the aircraft, leading to the wartime development of the H2S radar.

 To provide the accuracy required for terrain following, TFR systems have to be based on the monopulse radar concept.
 The monopulse technique produces a beam of the same width as a traditional design, but adds additional information in the radio signal, often using polarization, which results in two separate signals being sent in slightly different directions while overlapping in the center.
 When the signals are received, the receiver uses this extra information to separate the signals back out again.
 When these signals are oriented vertically, the signal from the lower beam hits the ground closer to the aircraft, producing a spread-out blip as in the case of earlier radars, while the upper beam produces a similar blip but located at a slightly further distance.
 The two blips overlap to produce an extended ellipse.

 The key feature of the monopulse technique is that the signals overlap in a very specific way; if you invert one of the signals and then sum them, the result is a voltage output that looks something like a sine wave.
 The exact midpoint of the beam is where the voltage crosses zero.
 This results in a measurement that is both precisely aligned with the midline of the signal and is easily identified using simple electronics.
 The range can then be accurately determined by timing the precise moment when the zero-crossing occurs.
 Accuracies on the order of a meter for measurements of objects kilometers away are commonly achieved.